 Construction loans can be obtained from a variety of mortgage lenders, including banks, credit unions and other institutions, and sometimes through the builder’s preferred lender partner.

 While a modular home is technically manufactured, it’s not the same as a manufactured home or mobile home.
 That’s because of how modular homes are built, explains Benjamin Ross, a real estate expert and investor in Texas.

 “Manufactured homes have a distinct look because they are not built on a foundation,” Ross says.
 “Modular homes and traditional stick-built homes can be difficult to tell apart from each other.”

-Manufactured and mobile homes are also built to a different set of codes than modular homes.
+Manufactured and mobile homes are also built to a different set of codes than modular homes, which are typically constructed based on local regulations.
 Another key difference is where the home is allowed to be located.

 “Modular homes are permanently attached to their foundations and once they are installed, they are effectively and legally no different from other site-built homes,” Stott says.
 “Manufactured homes can typically only go in areas where zoning allows — trailer parks or very rural areas.”

 It also comes down to how they’re classified.
 Modular homes are real property, while manufactured or mobile homes are considered personal property, Stott says.
-Because of this, they’re typically taxed similar to vehicles, and depreciate in value, unlike modular homes.
+(Manufactured homes become real property when they are permanently affixed to the ground, however.)
+Because of this, mobile homes are typically taxed similar to vehicles, and depreciate in value, unlike modular homes.